waterbycounty

 What's happening with rivers in Philadelphia County right now?

-Philadelphia County's primary USGS streamgage on the Schuylkill River is currently reading 1,230 cubic feet per second — 43% of the long-term mean of 2,890.74 cfs.
+Philadelphia County's primary USGS streamgage on the Schuylkill River has a pipeline snapshot of 1,230 cubic feet per second — 43% of the long-term mean of 2,890.74 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Philadelphia County water compare to the Pennsylvania average?